AL-AMIN-HUB/travel-agency/README.md

-# Man of Many Industries People
+# Travel of People

 This project was a tour with different rich people with live site: [ https://richest-people-tour-in-the-world.netlify.app/](https://richest-people-tour-in-the-world.netlify.app/).

 ## Available Scripts

-In the project uses: Bootstrap CSS, Font Awesome, CSS3 and finally React
+In the project uses:
+✔ React JS,
+✔ Bootstrap CSS,
+✔ Font Awesome,
+✔ CSS3

 ### `How it works`